Btaylor007/Ops401/read16.md

 credentials *****-WAF-Role account to list files and folders (aka S3 buckets)
-• Download Files - Third command, when executed used the *****-WAF-Role account to download files that were accessible by the credentials What misconfiguration of AWS components allowed the attacker to access sensitive data? the most likely root cause of the attack was a poor security architecture design that exposed S3 buckets via AWS WAF/EC2 instance to anyone with an IAM role.
+• Download Files - Third command, when executed used the *****-WAF-Role account to download files that were accessible by the credentials

+2.What misconfiguration of AWS components allowed the attacker to access sensitive data? the most likely root cause of the attack was a poor security architecture design that exposed S3 buckets via AWS WAF/EC2 instance to anyone with an IAM role.
 While S3 buckets were not exposed to the Internet like many other breaches, an EC2 instance with an excessive IAM role might have been the culprit.
 The deployed architecture would have looked something like this.
 It was a trivial step to “compromise” the poorly configured WAF.

-What are two of the AWS Governance practices that could have prevented such attack? e following AWS governance practices would prevent such attacks:
+3.What are two of the AWS Governance practices that could have prevented such attack? e following AWS governance practices would prevent such attacks:
 1. Review all access paths and permissions from human identities or non-human identities (e.g., ec2 machine) to data storages (e.g., S3 buckets).
 Use Cloud Infrastructure Entitlement Management (CIEM) solutions to automate the detection of over-privileged identities and over-exposed data.